Using the FRITZ!DECT radiator control in the FRITZ!Box home network

 - Mount the radiator control.

-- If you are using FRITZ!DECT 301, follow the instructions shown on the display for adjusting it to the valve lift.
+- Follow the instructions on the display to adjust the radiator control to the valve lift.
 The valve adjustment is successfully completed as soon as the temperature is shown on the display.

 3 Setting up the radiator control

-- Click "Smart Home" in the "Home Network" menu.
+- Click "Smart Home" in the "Home Network" menu or click "Device Management" in the "Smart Home" menu.

 - Click the (Edit) button for the respective radiator control.